xingjunm/Awesome-Large-Model-Safety/README.md

   Deep neural networks exhibit memorization tendencies, raising privacy concerns.
 Understanding the mechanisms behind memorization is crucial for balancing performance and security.

   **Agent Vulnerabilities Grow with Their Abilities**
-  As large-model-powered agents become more capable, their vulnerabilities expand.
+  Large-model-powered agents face increasing vulnerabilities as their capabilities expand.
 Ensuring security in evolving agents requires comprehensive defense frameworks.

 </details>

 <details>
-  <summary>### Safety Evaluation</summary>
+  <summary>Safety Evaluation</summary>

   **Attack Success Rate Is Not All We Need**
   Metrics like attack success rate (ASR) fail to capture the full scope of safety risks.
 More comprehensive evaluation frameworks are needed to assess model resilience and ethical considerations.